Douiri

 Frontend mentor allows you to practice what you have learned from libraries and frameworks on real-world beautifully designed projects, offering challenges for various levels of programmers (newbie, Junior, etc…).

-Frontend Mentor forces you to work with Git and GitHub to submit your solution which is something you need to know as a frontend, after submitting your solution you can give and receive feedback from other developers to learn from each other.
+Frontend Mentor forces you to work with Git and GitHub to submit your solution which is something you need to know as a frontend developer, after submitting your solution you can give and receive feedback from other developers to learn from each other.

 Screenshot of frontend mentor challenges